Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Greataxe
 - Attunemnt

-**Carve**: Whenever you hit a creature with Black Cleaver, they gain a stack of _Carve_
+**Carve**: Whenever you hit a creature with Black Cleaver, they gain two stacks of _Carve_

 **Haste**: The cooldown of your items and runes are reduced with 6 seconds.

 **Health**: You gain hit points equal to your hit dice.

-_Carve: Your armor class is reduced by one for every stack of carve you have, up to a maximum of four.
+_Carve: Your armor class is reduced by one for every other stack of carve you have, up to a maximum of eight.
 Whenever you start your turn, you remove one stack of carve_

 _You gain +2 to hit and attack rolls using this magical weapon_